Azure Information Protection client administrator guide

 The Azure Information Protection client includes the following:

 An Office add-in, that installs the Azure Information Protection bar for users to select classification labels, and a Protect button on the ribbon for additional options.
-For Outlook, a Do Not Forward button is also added to the ribbon.
+For Outlook, a Do Not Forward button is also available for the ribbon.

 Windows File Explorer, right-click options for users to apply classification labels and protection to files.